Dried Gochugaru pods with one broken-open pepper showing seeds

 Korean farmers developed specific elongated pepper varieties suited to sun-drying, selecting for the sweet-smoky flavor profile now synonymous with the ingredient.
 The Korean pepper-growing tradition refined these varieties over generations, producing regional differences in heat and color that persist today.
 Gochugaru remains one of the most consumed spices in Korea by volume.

-The Gochugaru delivers 2K–10K Scoville Heat Units, placing it in the Hot tier (10K-100K SHU).
-That makes it roughly 1-4x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.
+The Gochugaru delivers 1.5K–10K Scoville Heat Units, placing it in the Hot tier (10K-100K SHU).
+That makes it roughly the same heat range as a jalapeño because their published ranges overlap.

 Heat Position on the Scoville Scale